leram84/layer.Cake/README.md

 Ok, SUPER simple.
 1) Copy and paste [Default.css](https://github.com/leram84/layer.Cake/blob/master/Live/Default.css) to your CSS box in Organizr (Settings/Edit Colors/Gear Icon), and then edit the 7 colors with your own hex codes.
-2) Copy and paste [Homepage.html](https://github.com/leram84/layer.Cake/blob/master/Live/Homepage.html) to your HTML box in Organizr (Settings/Edit Homepage/Gear Icon).
-3) All all done!
+2) That's it... seriously, you're all done!
 You're probably gonna want to go eat some cake now :)

 | Pros  | Cons |
 | ------------- | ------------- |